Pageboy/pageboy.github.io/_posts/2022-02-27-hauled-out.md

 ![Showing the step in the keel](/uploads/drawing.jpg)

 Perspectief draws 0.9metre and has a step in the keel about 2metres from the bow.
-There was a worry that the trailer would not be able to get under the boat unless the river was above the normal Summer level.
-There was a possible chance that we could get Perspectief out using the trailer method and an expensive crane would be required.
+There was a worry that the trailer would **not** be able to get under the boat unless the river was above the normal Summer level.
+There was a chance that we could not get Perspectief out using the trailer method and an expensive crane would be required as an alternative.

-All was well, and as you can see *Perspectief* came out without much bother at all.
+However, all was well, and as you can see *Perspectief* came out without much bother at all.

 ![Ready for the cleanup](/uploads/img_1019.jpeg)